Benefits of Nuclear

 Sources: Visual Capitalist, Charted: The Safest and Deadliest Energy Sources, Forbes, Which Industry Offers The Safest Jobs In America: Nuclear Or Logging?; Journal of Occupational and Environmental Hygiene, Cancer risk assessment, its wretched history and what it means for public health, Grist, Fossil fuel industries kill and injure an awful lot of their workers, YaleEnvironment 360, Close to 2,000 Environmental Activists Killed Over Last Decade

-Highest EROEI of all types of energy
+Highest EROEI of all energy types

 Sources: Stanford, Energy and Dystopia: Energy Returned on Invested; Goehring & Rozencwajg, The Distortions of Cheap Energy